| |

 from an earlier time”, often now collected for interest.

-have referred to the previous Victorian era that began in 1837 and
+to the previous Victorian era that began in 1837 and ended in

 The reign was a long period of prosperity for the British people,

-to engineering, the world was becoming obsessed by standards and
+From dogs to engineering, the world was becoming obsessed by

-the rules that defined them.
-The Bulldog Club defined the ‘perfect’
+standards and the rules that defined them.
+The Bulldog Club

-a mere century later at the turn of the current century, bulldog
+described a mere century later at the turn of the current century,

-breeder’s clubs and their members had, in my humble opinion,
+bulldog breeder’s clubs and their members had, in my humble

-managed to nearly completely destroy the perfection that had existed
+opinion, managed to nearly completely destroy the perfection

-in that golden age, the destruction starting with the compilation
+that had existed in that golden age, the destruction starting

-generalised criticisms of the modern English bulldog, will be motivated
+of the modern English bulldog, will be motivated hereafter.

 |